chatbot-study/chatbot/README.md

 # chatbot

-This page will contain artifacts for our chatbot study submitted to PETS 2022.
+This repo contains anonymous-for-review versions of the interview scripts and surveys from our healthcare chatbot study.